0xcert/framework/docs/api/ethereum.md

 ::: tip
 When you are deploying a new ledger, this variable represents the ledger ID and is `null` until a mutation is completed.
 :::

+### retry()

+An `asynchronous` class instance `function` which resubmits the same mutation to the blockchain at a higher price.
+Since the speed of accepting mutations onto the blockchain depends on the current network state, a mutation could remain unconfirmed for a while.
+In that case, you can retry submitting the same mutation with an increased price to speed up its acceptance onto the blockchain.
+The price is determined by the current network price, multiplied by `retryGasPriceMultiplier` parameter on the provider (which defaults to 2).
+Note that this method will throw error if the mutation has already been accepted onto the blockchain.

 ### revoke()